The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 Why This Matters

-The Medical Loss Ratio rule was designed with good intentions: limit insurer profits and ensure premiums go toward actual care.
-But the rule's percentage-based structure creates an unintended consequence.
-Insurance companies can increase absolute profits when healthcare costs rise, not just when they operate more efficiently.
+The Medical Loss Ratio rule aimed to limit insurer profits and direct premiums toward actual care.
+The rule's percentage-based structure creates an unintended consequence: insurance companies increase absolute profits when health care costs rise, not just when they operate more efficiently.

-Evidence since 2011 shows substantial insurer profit growth alongside steadily rising premiums, though isolating the MLR rule's precise causal impact is challenging given multiple concurrent factors.
-What's clear is the math: a percentage-based profit cap on a growing expense base means absolute profits grow with costs.
+Evidence since 2011 shows sharp insurer profit growth alongside rising premiums.
+Isolating the MLR rule's causal impact proves difficult because multiple factors influence these trends.
+The math is straightforward: a percentage-based profit cap on a growing expense base means absolute profits grow with costs.

-If you want to understand why health insurance premiums keep climbing relative to family budgets, this incentive structure matters.
+This incentive structure explains why health insurance premiums keep climbing relative to family budgets.
 Premiums rose 26% over the past five years while wages grew 28.6%, but the recent acceleration in premium growth and the absolute level of premiums leave many households feeling squeezed.

 mglogo icon